Preterm birth: Infection

 The frequency of infection in preterm birth is inversely related to the gestational age.
 Mycoplasma genitalium infection is associated with increased risk of preterm birth, and spontaneous abortion.

-Infectious microorganisms can be ascending, hematogeneous, iatrogenic by a procedure, or retrograde through the Fallopian tubes.
-From the deciduas they may reach the space between the amnion and chorion, the amniotic fluid, and the fetus.
+Infectious microorganisms can be ascending, hematogenous, iatrogenic by a procedure, or retrograde through the fallopian tubes.
+From the deciduae they may reach the space between the amnion and chorion, the amniotic fluid, and the fetus.
 A chorioamnionitis also may lead to sepsis of the mother.
 Fetal infection is linked to preterm birth and to significant long-term disability including cerebral palsy.

 It has been reported that asymptomatic colonization of the decidua occurs in up to 70% of women at term using a DNA probe suggesting that the presence of micro-organism alone may be insufficient to initiate the infectious response.

 As the condition is more prevalent in black women in the U.S. and the UK, it has been suggested to be an explanation for the higher rate of preterm birth in these populations.
 It is opined that bacterial vaginosis before or during pregnancy may affect the decidual inflammatory response that leads to preterm birth.
 The condition known as aerobic vaginitis can be a serious risk factor for preterm labor; several previous studies failed to acknowledge the difference between aerobic vaginitis and bacterial vaginosis, which may explain some of the contradiction in the results.

 Untreated yeast infections are associated with preterm birth.